Types of electronic components, pn junction connection & uses

-In the p-type crystal, the concentration of holes (p) is greater than the concentration of electrons (n), while concentration of holes in the n-type crystal is lower than the concentration of electrons.
+In the p-type crystal, the concentration of holes (p) is greater than the concentration of electrons (n), while the concentration of holes in the n-type crystal is lower than the concentration of electrons.

-The transfer of some electrons from the n-type region do not cover all the holes from the positive donor ions and the transfer of some holes from p-type region do not cover all the electrons from the negative acceptor ions, This results in a middle region free of charge called transition (depletion) region with positive ions on one side and negative ions on the other side.
+The transfer of some electrons from the n-type region does not cover all the holes from the positive donor ions and the transfer of some holes from p-type region does not cover all the electrons from the negative acceptor ions, This results in a middle region free of charge called transition (depletion) region with positive ions on one side and negative ions on the other side.